Miscellaneous

 Android Expansion File Usage

-This only supports mp4 files and they must not be compressed.
-Example command line for preventing compression:
+files, and they must not be compressed. - Example command to prevent compression:

 zip -r -n .mp4 *.mp4 player.video.example.com

-// "background.mp4" in your expansion file.
-Just add your main and (if applicable) patch version
+// Assuming "background.mp4" is included in your expansion file.

-resizeMode="cover" // Fill the whole screen at aspect ratio.
+resizeMode="cover" // Fill the whole screen while maintaining aspect ratio.

 <Video